weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 2. If we encounter a document id which would be a close match, but isn't on the allow list the id is treated as a candidate (i.e. we add it to our list of links to evaluate), but is never added to the result set.
 Since we only add allowed IDs to the set, we don't exit early, i.e. before the top `k` elements are reached.

 For more information on the technical implementations, see [this video](https://www.youtube.com/watch?v=6hdEJdHWXRE).

+#### What is the maximum number of vector dimensions for embeddings?

+There is (practically) no limit.

+We have tested embeddings with ~10k dimensions in the past.
+There may be a limit as the variable size increases, but for all practical purposes, it is unlimited.

 ## Performance